 What are Spousal Impoverishment Rules and How are They Relevant?

 Fortunately, Medicaid divorces are not as common as they once were.
 This is because of spousal impoverishment provisions, which were enacted by the federal government in 1988.
 Simply put, spousal impoverishment rules allow community spouses to retain a higher level of income and assets than their applicant spouses.
-Again, this is to prevent poverty of non-applicant spouses, which was a real issue prior to the establishment of the spousal impoverishment provisions.
+Again, this is to prevent poverty of non-applicant spouses, which was a real issue prior to the establishment of these provisions.

 Community Spouse Resource Allowance